 Affectionately known as “Intern 3” just a few short years ago, Mike was born by fire into the Wood Family Foundation during the summer of 2013 with Woody’s Wiffle Ball Classic, before formally graduating from Indiana Wesleyan University in 2014.

 While in school, he was involved in a variety of organizations serving as President of Student Government, Vice President of Public Relations Student Society of America, a Staff Writer for The Sojourn, 94.3 DJ, Event Planner for the Student Activities Council, and Executive Director of his campus PR agency – all while mentoring youth at Francis Slocum Elementary School.

 While continuing to volunteer with WFF in his free time, his experience allowed for him to follow through working with incredible leaders and non-profits in the Public Relations and Special Events industry.

 Mike’s passion for working with nonprofits across the world from has led him to assist numerous organizations with PR, events and programming from Sydney, Australia and Tijuana, Mexico to Miami, Los Angeles, New York, Indianapolis and Chicago focused on making a difference in the lives of youth.

-As Office and Events Coordinator, Mike is certainly looking forward to making a difference in the North Lawndale community by planning new and returning events, and raising funds for the foundation.
+As Manager of Strategic Partnerships and Events, Mike is certainly looking forward to making a difference in the North Lawndale community by planning new and returning events, and raising funds for the foundation.
 In his free time, you can catch him at Taco Bell, listening to “RnB” and spontaneously exploring the beautiful city of Chicago!